M20190649/master-thesis-code/NOTES.md

 * Work on interpolation
 * Use pyplot contour to create discrete zones
 * Extract the contour polygons from pyplot and convert them into GeoJSON using `shapely` and `geopandas`
+* Performance improvement on IDW

+* List of parameters to adjust regarding interpolation
+  * Number of zones
+  * How to divide the levels of PM (Start at 0 or start the zones at minimum of X)
+  * Equally divided zones?